bebesi33/night_raider/README.md

 # Night Raider
-An old game I've made during the game programming lecture
+An old game I've made during the game programming lectures...

 It is simple gun'n'run type game, where you should hunt down zombies.
 Don't forget to change your weapon with ctrl!